royashbrook/royashbrook.github.io/_posts/2006-12-01-qwinsta-rwinsta-and-reg-oh-my.md

     fDenyTSConnections  REG_DWORD       0x1
 ```

-0x1 means the DENY is true. so you can't connect. you want to set it to 0 as in the set example above to DISABLE the DENY. why they couldn't just make it an enable setting and then we could just set it to true or false. yay double negatives in the windows registry. =P
+0x1 means the DENY is true. so you can't connect. you want to set it to 0 as in the set example above to DISABLE the DENY. why they couldn't just make it an enable setting and then we could just set it to true or false. yay double negatives in the windows registry. 😛

 after you set this, you'll have to reboot the machine, which you can simply use the shutdown tool for.